eepyamre/drawamare/overview.md

 - **WebSocket Server**:

-  - Uses Socket.IO to handle WebSocket connections.
+  - Uses Socket.IO to handle WebSocket connections in `server/src/server.ts`.
-  - Manages user connections and in-memory storage of user layers (currently just tracking the last action for undo, not full layer history persistence).
+  - Manages user connections and in-memory storage of user connections.
-  - **Backend server is not yet implemented.**
+  - **Broadcasts `drawCommand` events**: When the server receives a `drawCommand` from a user, it broadcasts this command to all other connected clients, ensuring real-time drawing synchronization.
+  - **Broadcasts `redraw` events**: When the server receives a `redraw` event (containing base64 encoded PNG of the canvas) from a user (typically after undo/redo), it broadcasts this event to all other connected clients, ensuring canvas state synchronization after undo/redo actions.

 #### **3. Data Flow**

-1. **User Draws**: User draws on the canvas → Frontend captures stroke → Renders stroke locally onto the `RenderTexture`.
+1. **User Draws**: User draws on the canvas → Frontend captures stroke → Renders stroke locally onto the user's `RenderTexture` → Frontend emits `drawCommand` events to the server via Socket.IO. → Server broadcasts `drawCommand` events to all other clients. → Clients receive `drawCommand` events and render the stroke on the respective user's layer.
-2. **Undo/Redo**: User triggers undo/redo → Frontend manipulates `historyStack` and `redoStack` and re-renders the canvas with a state from the history.

-_Currently, the data flow is limited to local client-side drawing and undo/redo functionalities._
+2. **Undo/Redo**: User triggers undo/redo → Frontend manipulates `historyStack` and `redoStack` and re-renders the local canvas with a state from history. → Frontend serializes the current `RenderTexture` to base64 PNG. → Frontend emits `redraw` event with base64 data to the server via Socket.IO. → Clients receive `redraw` event, reconstruct `RenderTexture` from base64 data, and update their local canvas.

 ---